 Price and availability

-The updated Helios 300 is not widely available at the time of this article.
+The updated Helios 300 is available in most markets at the time of this update.

-And given the new Core i5-8300H Coffee Lake CPU is at least on par with the older i7-7700HQ models, but sell for less, you shouldn’t totally dis-consider those either, especially if you’re on a tighter budget and primarily plan to use the computer for playing games and not for the kind of tasks that would benefit from the extra cores and threads of the i7-8750H platform.
+Core i5-8300H Coffee Lake CPU is at least on par performance wise with the older i7-7700HQ models, you shouldn’t totally dis-consider those either, especially if you’re on a tighter budget and primarily plan to use the computer for playing games and not for the kind of tasks that would benefit from the extra cores and threads of the i7-8750H platform.

 Performance aside, the 2018 Acer Predator Helios 300 is an incremental upgrade of last year’s version, with a nicer screen and faster wireless chip.
 All its other quirks and features remained unchanged, including the arguable design decisions, the rather bulky construction, the quiet and fast keyboard with low-travel keys, the average-sized battery or the rather poor speakers.